zacnider/shadefx/FHEVM_INTEGRATION.md

 ## Overview

-ShadeFX uses real FHEVM (Fully Homomorphic Encryption Virtual Machine) integration for encrypted currency rate predictions.
+ShadeFX uses real FHEVM (Fully Homomorphic Encryption Virtual Machine) integration for encrypted perpetual futures trading.
+Trade directions (Long/Short) are encrypted before submission to protect trading strategies from front-running and MEV attacks.
 This document explains how FHEVM is integrated into the project.

 ## Smart Contract Integration